 As the aircraft slows down there is less airflow over the ailerons, rudder and elevator thus the amount of control deflection needed to move the aircraft is greater.
 This a good indication that you are approaching a slow speed stall.

 Wing design is such that the wings stalls from the root toward the wingtips so that the ailerons remain effective for as long as possible.
 For this to happen the angle of incidence of the wing is larger at the root and lower at the wing tips.
 Some aircraft have a stall fence on top of the wing, others employ a discontinuous leading edge (Kodiak from Daher (former Quest Aircraft, Idaho) or the Ilyushin IL-62) creating a vortex over the wing at high angles of attack.
 Both devices prevent the stall from progressing to the ailerons so that they remain effective throughout the maneuver.

 An aircraft can be made to stall in any nose attitude as that occurs when angle of attack of the incoming airflow and chord line becomes too large, and this fact has not much to do with nose attitude.

 Lessons learned from the recent past (meaning serious aircraft accidents) has led the Federal Aviation Administration to publish AC-120-109 Subject: Stall and Stick Pusher Training.
-The next is an excerpt from that AC:
+The next piece of text is an excerpt from that AC:

 The goal of this AC is to provide best practices and guidance for training, testing, and checking for pilots, within existing regulations, to ensure correct and consistent responses to unexpected stall warnings and stick pusher activations.
 This AC emphasizes reducing the angle of attack (AOA) at the first indication of a stall as the primary means of approach-to-stall or stall recovery.
 Additionally, this AC provides guidance for operators and training centers in the development of stall and stick pusher event training.